indexdata/localindices/doc/manual/02-using.md

 The Harvester  supports gzipped data (and partly supports zipped data: only the first entry will be extracted), but the Harvester then needs to be configured of the format the compressed data contains (XML or MARC).

 * _Output format_: This express the output format of binary MARC reading which will be the input for the transformation pipeline.
 If the Transformation Pipeline expects MARC21 XML, this should be set to Application/marc.
 If the pipeline expects Turbo MARC XML, it should be set to Application/tmarc.

+* _Allow errors_: continue harvesting and storing records even if retrieving some of the resources from the list fails

+* _Use conditional HTTP request_: ask the server if the files where updates before attempting a harvest, relies on proper timestamp handling on the server side.

 ##### Connector Specific Information #####